tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Upgrade Notice ==

-= 3.1.0 =
+= 3.2.0 =
-* Make plugin compatible with latest WordPress version
+* Fix an issue with automatic redirection to Voguepay not working on some sites.
+Customers are now redirected to Voguepay from the Checkout page once the "Make Payment" button is clicked.